bmcveigh/bmcveigh.github.io/_posts/2019-11-21-how-to-create-custom-component-react.markdown

 title:  "How to: Create a React component."
 date:   2019-11-21 09:54:59 -0500
 categories: tutorials javascript react
+description: In this tutorial, we will take a look at creating a new React app using create-react-app.
 prerequisites:
 - title: 'How To: Use Create React App'
   url: http://127.0.0.1:4001/tutorials/javascript/react/2019/11/21/how-to-use-create-react-app.html